webflorist/storyblok-backup/README.md

 ```

 Make sure, to set the secrets `STORYBLOK_OAUTH_TOKEN` and `STORYBLOK_SPACE_ID` in your repository settings.

+Note that artifact manipulation requires the `actions: write` permission for the workflow.
+The workflow above has this permission set already.

 If you create multiple workflows for daily, weekly and monthly backups, by changing the cron-schedule and the two occurrences of the artifact name `weekly-backup`, you will always have exactly one daily, weekly and monthly backup.